Common Types of Brake Lining Materials

 5. Carbon-Carbon Brake Linings

-Carbon-carbon brake linings are used primarily in high-performance and racing vehicles.
-These linings are made by combining carbon and graphite, which are baked together under high pressure and heat to form a carbon composite material.
-Carbon-carbon linings are known for their superior braking efficiency and resilience at extremely high temperatures.
+Carbon-carbon brake linings are primarily used in high-performance and racing vehicles.
+They are made by combining carbon and graphite, baked together under high pressure and heat to form a carbon composite material.
+These linings are known for superior braking efficiency and resilience at extremely high temperatures.

 Benefits of Carbon-Carbon Brake Linings: